Skip to main content

 Schedule mandatory breaks every 45-50 minutes within your 7 hours and 10 minutes block.
 During breaks, move your body, hydrate, and eat a light snack if needed.
 Avoid caffeine in the second half of a long session if it is afternoon, as it may interfere with sleep later.
 These small investments in recovery keep your overall output high across the entire 7 hours and 10 minutes.

-Marathon Study Sessions with a 7 hours and 10 minutes Timer
+Movie and Documentary Viewing with 7 hours and 10 minutes Timers

 Frequently Asked Questions